Nummular Dermatitis (Nummular Eczema)

 Overview

-Nummular (meaning round or "coin shaped") dermatitis or eczema is an inflammatory skin condition characterized by the presence of well-demarcated round-to-oval erythematous plaques.
-The term nummular dermatitis has been used both as an independent disease and as a description of lesion morphology that can be found in many different diseases, including atopic dermatitis, contact dermatitis, and asteatotic eczema.
-This discussion focuses on the disease entity that has been described in the literature.
-Other names have included discoid eczema or orbicular eczema.
+The term nummular dermatitis has been used both as a label for an independent disease and as a description of lesion morphology that can be found in many different diseases, including atopic dermatitis, contact dermatitis, and asteatotic eczema.
+This discussion focuses on the independent disease entity described in the literature.
+Other names that have been used for this condition include diskoid eczema and orbicular eczema.

 Signs and symptoms